 Individuals wishing to attend class presentations as a non-participant in a non-credit, non-degree seeking status may apply to audit a course.
-Audit is non-credit in all cases and flat-rate fees apply.
+Audit is non-credit in all cases and is charged a per-hour auditing fee.
 Since all classes are not open for audit, students must have prior approval of the instructor and University registrar.
 Students taking courses for credit have priority over audit students for class entry.
 Therefore, audit students may register on a space-available basis only.
 Students may not audit private music lessons, trips, or courses in special degree programs.

 Dual Enrollment Admission

 High school students, upon recommendation of the high school principal or counselor, may be granted dual enrollment admission during the junior or senior year in high school.
 Before dual admission is granted, the applicant must take the ACT or SAT and have the official qualifying scores sent to Trevecca’s Office of Admissions.
 An official partial high school transcript with a qualifying grade point average must also be submitted.
 Such students may take University classes while completing their high school diploma.
 A signed guidance counselor agreement must be signed and sent to the Office of Admissions in order to ensure that the student’s school will grant dual enrollment credit.

 Non-Degree Post-Graduate status is for students who hold an undergraduate degree from a regionally accredited college or university and would like to take additional undergraduate courses at Trevecca.
 In addition to the application and enrollment deposit, a student must submit an official copy of the college transcript with degree and graduation date posted.